╌>

 Professor Participates

-17 Greg Jones 2 days ago
+17 Greg Jones one month ago

 Zelensky has no interest in peace, he only wants the means to continue this war, under the delusion he will win.
 He deserved the smackdown he got.
 The current reality is that Russia holds all the cards.
 Trump has given him a possible solution and Zelensky rejected it.
 He will come crawling back before long and the mineral deal will go through.